varungandhi-apple/swift/docs/README.md

 ## External Resources

-The official [Swift blog](https://swift.org/blog/) contains a lot of useful information, such as how library evolution works and how the compiler's new diagnostic architecture is structured, helping us provide more precise diagnostics.

-More external resources are listed in [docs/ExternalResources.md](ExternalResources.md).
+External resources are listed in [docs/ExternalResources.md](ExternalResources.md).
 These cover a variety of topics, such as the design of different aspects of the Swift compiler and runtime and contributing to the project more effectively.